rhea-mal/semantics/README.md

 Using the LibROSA library, features were extracted from the audio to facilitate model learning.
 Key steps included timing each file to 3 seconds for uniformity and doubling the sampling rate to enrich the feature set.

-## Models

-Model Development
+## Model Development
 The project explored various neural network architectures, with Convolutional Neural Networks (CNN) providing the best performance.
 Model refinement focused on achieving a balance between complexity and accuracy, ultimately reaching just over 70% validation accuracy.

-Evaluation and Predictions
 Model evaluation was conducted through comparisons of predicted vs. actual emotions on test data.
 Further validation involved live testing with newly recorded voices expressing various emotions, demonstrating the model's effectiveness in real-world scenarios.